Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 potentially concurrent modifications to the variable in this mutable box.

-For advanced usage, for example for integration with logging MDC, transactional contexts or any other libraries which internally use thread-locals for passing data, see documentation of the [ThreadContextElement] interface that should be implemented.
+For advanced usage, for example for integration with logging MDC, transactional contexts or any other libraries which internally use thread-locals for passing data, see the documentation of the [ThreadContextElement] interface that should be implemented.

 <!--- MODULE kotlinx-coroutines-core -->